 If you enjoy hiking, the Smoky Mountains are a great place to go hiking while you’re in town.
 Located on the border between North Carolina and Tennessee, the Smoky Mountains are home to some of the most beautiful hiking trails in the country.
-There are many different hiking trails with different features and levels of difficulty.
-Some are known for their wildflowers, others lead to waterfalls or extraordinary views of the landscape.
+There are many different trails with different features and levels of difficulty.
+Some are known for their wildflowers, while others lead to waterfalls or extraordinary views of the landscape.
 Whether you are an experienced hiker or a newcomer to the field, there is definitely going to be a hiking trail you will enjoy in the Smoky Mountains.
 Before you head out on the trails, check out these 4 things you should know before you go hiking in the Smokies:

-Before planning hiking trip to the Smoky Mountains, there are several things that every traveler should know.
+Before planning a hiking trip to the Smoky Mountains, there are several things that every traveler should know.
 First of all, you should know when the park is open.
 The Great Smoky Mountains National Park is open 365 days per year, 24 hours per day.
 This is great because it allows you to plan your trip around your schedule rather than having to find a time during peak seasons.
 However, it is also important that all hikers know the conditions of the trail and to be prepared.
 For example, during the winter, some of the Smoky Mountain hiking trails may not be safe to travel.
-Also, the park does close some of the campgrounds and roads during the winter months.
 If you are planning to hike during these months, contact the local park officials or visit the National Park Service’s road closures page to see what the conditions are like before proceeding.

 The Smoky Mountains offer hiking trails that are great for day trips, picnics, or sightseeing adventures.
-There are several waterfalls as well, including the Grotto, Laurel, Abrams, and Rainbow waterfalls.
+There are several waterfalls as well, including Grotto Falls, Abrams Falls, and Rainbow Falls.
 These locations make excellent family destinations or romantic hiking afternoons.
 Some of the trails also lead to wonderful views of the scenery.
 The breathtaking views at these locations provide excellent opportunities for photos and for enjoying the beauty of the natural environment.
 Wildflowers are in abundance on the Smoky Mountain hiking trails, and these can also be seen from the top of a mountain on the hiking trails.

-For more experienced hikers, there are also longer trails that are great for longer backpacking trips.
-One thing to consider when planning a longer trip like this is safety.
-While there are places to park at the entrance to the Smoky Mountain National Park, it is always important to keep any valuables with you or to leave them at home.
+One thing to consider when planning a hiking trip is safety.
+While there are places to park at the entrance to the Great Smoky Mountains National Park, it is always important to keep any valuables with you or to leave them at home.
 Also, if you plan on taking a longer hiking trail, it is a good idea to keep a first aid kit with you and to read your map if you feel lost.
 You should always bring snacks, water, and tell someone else where you are going before you head out on a hike.